 On 16 July 2020, the Court of Justice of the European Union (CJEU) issued its judgement on the adequacy of both the Privacy Shield and standard contract clauses (SCCs).
-The EU-US Privacy Shield is a mechanism that enables participating companies to meet the EU requirements for transferring personal data to the US and focuses on the methods of data transfer, including third-party transfers.
-Similarly, SCCs can be used to legitimise the transfer of personal data between the EU and the US (and other third countries) where a contract is established on EU approved terms between the sender and recipient, typically between small and medium-sized businesses.
+The EU-US Privacy Shield was a mechanism that enabled participating companies to meet the EU requirements for transferring personal data to the US and focused on the methods of data transfer, including third-party transfers.
+Similarly, SCCs could be used to legitimise the transfer of personal data between the EU and the US (and other third countries) where a contract is established on EU approved terms between the sender and recipient, typically between small and medium-sized businesses.

 Taking pundits by surprise, the CJEU declared the Privacy Shield invalid but validated SCCs, albeit with a number of conditions attached.
 Here, we provide you with the background leading up to the judgements, a high-level summary of the judgements themselves and highlight the potential implications and next steps for UK organisations.